 Measurements of extremely weak transitions mediated by the weak force interaction facilitate determinations of the weak charge predicted by the standard model~\cite{bouchiat1974parity,BouchiatB75}.
 The most precise measurement of the parity non-conserving (PNC) weak interaction in any atomic species to date is that of Wood \emph{et al.} \cite{WoodBCMRTW97}.
 This measurement yielded a ratio of the strength of the PNC interaction relative to the Stark vector polarizability, $\tilde{\beta}$.
 Contention among two techniques that determine $\tilde{\beta}$~\cite{DzubaF00,BennettW1999,SafronovaJD99,VasilyevSSB02,ChoWBRW1997,TohDTJE19,TanXD2023} garner doubt about experiment and theory alike.
 Since theory and experiment are both critical in the determination of the weak charge of the nucleus, this discrepancy must be resolved.
-Recent high precision calculations of reduced electric dipole (E1) matrix elements~\cite{RobertsFG23,FairhallRG2023,TanD2023} point to one possible source of the discrepancy: that is, the E1 matrix element coupling the $7s \; ^2S_{1/2}$ state with the $7p \; ^2P_J$ states, where $J=1/2$ and $3/2$.
-These matrix elements were derived from a measurement~\cite{BennettRW99} of the static Stark shift of the $7s \; ^2S_{1/2}$ state.
+Recent high precision calculations of reduced electric dipole (E1) matrix elements~\cite{RobertsFG23,FairhallRG2023,TanD2023} point to two possible sources of the discrepancy: these are, the experimentally measured E1 matrix elements coupling the $7s \; ^2S_{1/2}$ state with the $7p \; ^2P_j$ states, where $j=1/2$ and $3/2$, and the theoretical values of E1 moments for $8 \le n \le 12$.
+The matrix elements $\langle7s ||r||7p_{j}\rangle$ were derived from a measurement~\cite{BennettRW99} of the static Stark shift of the $7s \; ^2S_{1/2}$ state.
 In this paper, we report a new, high precision measurement of the Stark shift of the $7s \; ^2S_{1/2}$ state, reporting a value that differs significantly from the previous measurement~\cite{BennettRW99}.
-We derive values of the E1 matrix elements $\langle 7s||r||7p_J \rangle$, which we use to show partial resolution of the $\tilde{\beta}$ discrepancy.
+We derive values of the E1 matrix elements $\langle 7s||r||7p_j \rangle$, which we use to show partial resolution of the $\tilde{\beta}$ discrepancy.

 Upon application of a static electric field, $E$, the energy shift of an atom in an external electric field is

 where $\alpha$ is the static polarizability of the state.
 We determine $\alpha_{7s}$ of the $7s$ state of atomic cesium by measuring the relative frequency shift of the $6s ^2S_{1/2}$ and the $7s ^2S_{1/2}$ states,